farhanbham/ETH-USD-Intraday-trader/README.md

-# Long-Short-Term-Memory (LSTM) Forecasting for Buy Signal Generation
+# Buy Signal Generation Using LSTM Forecasting

 > Task: Maximise Sharpe ratio using buy signals generated from our LSTM model.